By the end of this chapter, you will be able to:

 Miller, R. L. & Shinn, M. (2005).
 Learning from communities: Overcoming difficulties in dissemination of prevention and promotion efforts.
 American Journal of Community Psychology, 35(3-4), 169-183.

 Mrazek, P. J., Haggerty, R. J., & The Institute of Medicine, Committee on Prevention of Mental Disorders, Division of Biobehavorial Sciences and Mental Disorders.
 (1994).
 Reducing risks for mental disorders: Frontiers for preventive intervention research.
-Washington, DC: National Academy Press.
+National Academy Press.

 Nastasi, B. K. (2004).
 Meeting the challenges of the future: Integrating public health and public education for mental health promotion.
 Journal of Educational and Psychological Consultation, 15(3-4), 295-312.